Frequently Asked Questions

 To read the range of conditions researched in current and ongoing evidence reports, browse the EHC products by audience, type, or health topic categories.

 The public can get involved in Effective Health Care (EHC) Program by suggesting topics for evidence reviews and providing comments on draft evidence reviews and other reports.

 For more information, visit the Get Involved page on the EHC website.

 The Effective Health Care (EHC) Program improves the quality of health care by providing the best available evidence on the outcomes, benefits and harms, and appropriateness of drugs, devices, and health care services and by helping health care professionals, patients, policymakers, and health care systems make informed health care decisions.
-The EHC Program achieves this goal by partnering with research centers, academic institutions, health professional societies, consumer organizations, and other stakeholders to conduct research, evidence synthesis, evidence translation, dissemination, and implementation of research findings.
+The EHC Program achieves this goal by developing evidence reports in partnership with health professional societies, health systems, consumer organizations, and other stakeholders.

 Learn about the history of the EHC Program and its projects, including the following:

 - The Evidence-based Practice Centers perform in-depth reviews of existing evidence and produce methods guidance and tools.

 - The Scientific Resource Center provides scientific support for the EHC Program.

 - The Registry of Patient Registries project provides information and tools to help researchers build and use a patient registry.

 Numerous former projects and initiatives have also contributed to the EHC Program since its authorization.